 Entering the league in 1992, the Tampa Bay Lightning have found regular success since the turn of the millennium.
-Winning a Stanley Cup in 2004 and again in 2020 plus four Conference Finals appearances since, it’s no surprise some drifters have found their way into the Tampa Bay lineup over the years.
+Winning a Stanley Cup in 2004 and again in 2020 and 2021 plus four Conference Finals appearances since, it’s no surprise some drifters have found their way into the Tampa Bay lineup over the years.

 Number 5: Adrian Aucoin